 Welcome to the Presbyterian Church of Sweet Hollow!
 We are a small, caring community of faith.
-All are welcome here.
+All are welcome regardless of gender, sexuality, faith experience, or other socio-political categories.
 We look forward to getting to know you and including you in our congregation.
 On a normal week, you may find us in worship (on Sunday mornings), in discussion (mid-week), in prayer (constantly), in mission (monthly and quarterly) and in fellowship (constantly).
 Come as you are – with questions, in jeans or more formal attire, with family or by yourself, hungry, confident, confused, joyful, or determined.

 Worship services are on Sunday mornings at 10am.
-Special services occur through the year and are advertised seasonally.
+Special services are advertised seasonally.

 Children and families are always welcome!
 Nursery is often available for infants and preschoolers.

 Sweet Hollow is part of the Presbyterian Church (U.S.A.).
 We are a protestant and theologically reformed congregation.
 Members join us from a variety of religious (and not) backgrounds.
 All members must make a public profession of faith and be baptized (if not previously baptized).

 Contact the pastor if you have further questions.

 The Session: Lynn Burke (Clerk), Ed Conroy, Tim Mason, Jim Sommermeyer, Bill Von Brook

 The Board of Deacons: Niaja Mowatt (Moderator), Jean Cavanaugh, Barbara Martin, Maureen Sansone, Dan Schiffmacher, Jason Wagner, Marc Young.